- How far is Wine Road from San Francisco airport (SFO)?

 - What is the most convenient base camp location?

 Healdsburg is at the heart of the Wine Road, but Santa Rosa, Windsor, Guerneville, Sebastopol and Cloverdale can all provide a good starting point.
-We are called Heaven Condensed for a good reason—187 wineries and 56 lodgings clustered within a 30-mile radius.
+Our 191 wineries and 47 lodgings are all within a 30-mile radius, so no matter where you stay along the Wine Road, wineries are all close by.

 - Do I need dinner reservations?

-Dinner reservations are always a good idea, especially in Santa Rosa and Healdsburg.
-Go to Visit > Restaurants for a complete list of local restaurants with phone numbers and links to their websites.
+Dinner reservations are always a good idea, especially on the weekends.
+Go to Visit > Restaurants for a list of some local restaurants with great wine lists.

 - What sort of clothes should I bring for touring the wineries?